 Where to Trade

 There are many different brokerages where you can open an account and purchase index funds through.
-The one I recommend is TD Ameritrade, which is my main brokerage account.
+My main brokerage account right now is TD Ameritrade.
 They have low-cost trades and have some great sign on offers.

 The key is to start